 Here’s a pink lemonade smoothie recipe with a secret ingredient you wouldn’t expect.
 Omega-3 fatty acids from algae oil!
 But not any algae oil.
 This uses Barlean’s Seriously Delicious Plant-Based Omega-3 Algae Oil*.

 You won’t believe the taste!
 So if you’re looking for other ways to use Barlean’s products or want to try some omega-3 recipes, I hope you give this one a try.

-For purchasing information see the FAQ section below.
+For purchasing information see see links located within this article or the FAQ section below.

 Berries of all kinds are a wonderful source of antioxidants and phytonutrients.
 Eating raw cranberries specifically will provide you with fiber, vitamin C, potassium, vitamin E, and manganese (1).

 Studies show that the high amounts of polyphenols present in cranberries have benefits to multiple areas of human health, including:

 - certain types of cancer

 - type 2 diabetes